Rebrand / Software / Operating Systems / 1975 / 2012-present

 The useful part was the routing job.
 Microsoft said the symbol's colored squares were meant to express the product portfolio, while the Segoe wordmark connected the logo back to product and marketing use.
 The parent brand became a way to hold many surfaces in one view.

-Microsoft belongs in the archive because the mark was asked to carry a company that no longer lived only on the desktop.
+Microsoft belongs in Grow Your Brand because the mark was asked to carry a company that no longer lived only on the desktop.

 For operators, the rule is plain.
 When the product set sprawls, the parent signal has to reduce sorting cost.
 Color, type, motion, retail, and product UI should help the user know whose system they are inside.